ianmilliken/mpc/site/content/blog/why-do-businesses-fail.md

 ## Eagle Boys vs Dominos

+Bunnings has been trading for 66 years, when customers already have exactly what they want under the one roof Master knew they were up for the challenge.
+Unfortunately, Australia’s newest hardware improvement store couldn’t keep up, 5 years on and $227 billion dollars down Masters giant closed its doors.
+What went so wrong?

 * Dominos used technology as a selling point whilst Eagle Boys lagged behind
 * Dominos online services were easier to use from ordering to pick-up and purchase process
 * Eagle Boys never actively advertised